 This course is intended to provide training for workers on the recognition, avoidance, correction, and prevention of health and safety hazards in the workplace.

 OSHA requires employers to conduct a hazard assessment to determine the appropriate personal protective equipment (PPE) for the operations they will be doing.
 Once the appropriate PPE is selected, employers must train employees before allowing them to use the PPE.
 We can assist in conducting the assessment as well as training workers once you determine the PPE you will require workers to use.
 Remember that OSHA sees PPE as a last line of worker protection.
 Engineering and administrative controls should be implemented first, if possible.

-Anyone disturbing painted or coated surfaces on residential housing built before January 1, 1978 must have a proper license and use certified workers.
+Anyone disturbing painted or coated surfaces on residential housing built before January 1, 1978, must have a proper license and use certified workers.
 This course is the training required by the Kansas Department of Health and Environment (KDHE) to apply to become a certified renovator.
-The course covers:health hazards associated with lead exposure, methods to contain dust and debris during renovation work, effective cleaning methods, required work practices, and other regulations regarding working on components which may potentially contain lead-based paint or coatings.
+The course covers health hazards associated with lead exposure, methods to contain dust and debris during renovation work, effective cleaning methods, required work practices, and other regulations regarding working on components that may potentially contain lead-based paint or coatings.

 Scissor lifts are considered mobile scaffolding in the OSHA standards.
 Hazard identification, prevention, and control will be the emphasis of the course.
 Fall protection requirements, safe operations, load and wind limitations, moving the lift, and safe operations (including inspections and performance evaluations) will be covered.